 Our Assemblies & Conferences

 The Compendium community consists of members of the Compendium Association, the Association’s board and the Compendium’s expert authors.
 This dedicated group of cultural policy experts and Compendium supporters meet once a year during our annual Assembly.
-In addition to official meetings for both members and experts, the Compendium’s Assemblies have an elaborate programme on cultural policy in general, featuring panel discussions and keynote speakers.
-Every Assembly revolves around a specific theme, for example the future of cultural policy in 2019 and arts education in 2018.
+In addition to official meetings for both members and experts, we hold an annual conference with an elaborate programme on cultural policy in general, featuring panel discussions and keynote speakers.
+Every conference revolves around a specific theme related to cultural policy.

 International Cultural Policy Conference and the 5th General Assembly of the Compendium Association in Bucharest, Romania